Roman Catholic

 in death

-STANKIEWICZClick to display biography Adam, BIELAWSKIClick to display biography Joseph, BOHATKIEWICZClick to display biography Mieczyslav, GLAKOWSKIClick to display biography Stanislav, HLEBOWICZClick to display biography Henry, KASZYRAClick to display biography George, LESZCZEWICZClick to display biography Anthony, LUBECKIClick to display biography Alexander, LUBIANIECClick to display biography Charles, MALECClick to display biography Dennis, MARCINIAKClick to display biography Isidore, RYBAŁTOWSKIClick to display biography Casimir, ŚWIATOPEŁK–MIRSKIClick to display biography Anthony, WIECZOREKClick to display biography Vladislav
+STANKIEWICZClick to display biography Adam, MIODUSZEWSKIClick to display biography Anthony, BOHATKIEWICZClick to display biography Mieczyslav, GLAKOWSKIClick to display biography Stanislav, HLEBOWICZClick to display biography Henry, KASZYRAClick to display biography George, LESZCZEWICZClick to display biography Anthony, LUBECKIClick to display biography Alexander, LUBIANIECClick to display biography Charles, MALECClick to display biography Dennis, MARCINIAKClick to display biography Isidore, RYBAŁTOWSKIClick to display biography Casimir, ŚWIATOPEŁK–MIRSKIClick to display biography Anthony, WIECZOREKClick to display biography Vladislav

 sites and events